The Money Coach

 Q: Hi Lynnette, I have noticed a difference between my credit reports from Experian, TransUnion, and Equifax.

-Can you tell me which credit report is more critical to a lender?
+Can you tell me which credit report is the best or more critical to a lender?

 A: Generally, no credit bureau report is “more important” than the others.